MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control-cloud-apps-with-policies.md

 ---
 # required metadata

-title: Control cloud app usage by creating policies in Cloud App Security
+title: Control cloud app usage by creating policies - Cloud App Security | Microsoft Docs
 description: This article provides information on how policies are used and set up to control cloud app use.
 keywords:
 author: rkarlin